Polycystic Ovary Syndrome (PCOS) | Learn about PCOS symptoms, pregnancy, infertility, weight loss, diet, and treatment options.

 The best way to manage PCOS is to mentally prepare ourselves for life-long behavioral changes and adjust our lives so that we are living the healthiest way possible.
 That is what the PCOS Challenge will do for us.
 The PCOS Challenge is a program that brings women with PCOS together to support each other in the difficult journey to turning our lives around and trying to reverse PCOS.

 PCOS Challenge, Inc. is a 501(c)(3) nonprofit.
-We are one of the largest and most active support organizations for women with Polycystic Ovarian Syndrome worldwide.
+With over 20,000 members, we are one of the largest and most active support organizations for women with Polycystic Ovarian Syndrome worldwide.
 We touch the lives of women with PCOS and their supporters each year through cable television and radio programming, online and offline support groups, and education and awareness initiatives.
 Since our programs began in 2009, we've helped many women find answers that helped them overcome their struggles with infertility, weight gain, anxiety and depression and reduce their risk for life-threatening related conditions.

 I had electrolysis treatments done earlier in the year for my idiopathic hirsutism.
 And most of the hair, after 10 treatments, have not returned!!!
 Yah!!!